-- Mandate is for direct negotiations only - Must be Registered to vote - Voting period between 19/11/2012 to 16/12/2012 - You can only get voting packs from ElectioNZ; - There will be a period after the vote for submissions on the Deed of Mandate - The Crown will recognise the mandate if there is community sufficient support from the Muaupoko claimant lwi Muaūpoko Location Masterton Motor Lodge 250 High street MASTERTON Date Saturday, 23 June 201 Saturday, 23 June 2012 Start time ~11am ~11am Finish time ~2pm Facilitator Rauru Kirikiri (The Fac cilitator) Observer(s) Michael Hollis (Te Pur i Kōkiri, Poli icy) Presenter(s) Mark Moses (Project N Authority) /lanager, Μι ıaūpoko Tribal Attendance Muaūpoko Tribal Aut hority trust TPK observers and 10 rees. ghout the hui, so this is an Purpose The proposed Mandate strategy; To provide information and answer questions about: The proposed Muaūpoko Tribal Authority draft Mandate strategy; and The Treaty settlements process generally.
-Agenda Karakia; Mihimihi; Hākari whakanoa; Presentation; Question &amp; Answers; and Karakia whakamutunga.
+- Mandate is for direct negotiations only - Must be Registered to vote - Voting period between 19/11/2012 to 16/12/2012 - You can only get voting packs from ElectioNZ; - There will be a period after the vote for submissions on the Deed of Mandate - The Crown will recognise the mandate if there is community sufficient support from the Muaupoko claimant lwi Muaūpoko Location Location Masterton Motor Lodge 250 High street MASTERTON Date Saturday, 23 June 201 2 Start time ~11am Finish time ~2pm Facilitator Rauru Kirikiri (The Fac cilitator) $\gamma{\wedge}\gamma{1}$ Observer(s) Michael Hollis (Te Pur i Kōkiri, Poli cy) Presenter(s) Mark Moses (Project M Authority) Manager, Mu aūpoko Tribal Attendance Total of ~15 people, including 2 TPK observers and 10 Muaūpoko Tribal Authority trustees. people were arriving and approximate number. leaving throu ghout the hui, so this is an Purpose To provide information and answer questions about: The proposed Muaūpoko Tribal Authority draft Mandate strategy; and The Treaty settlements process generally.
+Agenda Karakia; Mihimihi; Hākari whakanoa; Presentation; V , G Question &amp; Answers; andKarakia whakamutunga.
 Presentation Introductory comments from the Facilitator.
-The Presenter provided a PowerPoint presentation to the Questions and comments hui which was followed closely.
-After the PowerPoint presentation, questions were called for.
-Below is a summary of questions and comments: Comment: Brenton Tukapua, Chair of the Muaūpoko Tribal Authority, commented that at every step of the Muaūpoko Treaty settlement process, iwi members would be encouraged to participate and provide input along the way.
+The Presenter provided a PowerPoint presentation to the hui which was followed closely.
+Questions and comments After the PowerPoint presentation, questions were called for.
+Below is a summary of questions and comments: Tribal Authority, com Muaūpoko Treaty settl mented that ement proce hair of the Muaūpoko tat every step of the ess, iwi members would provide input along the way.